KaustubhDeshmane/voiceforge-ai/README.md

 # 🎙️ VoiceForge AI

-### Modern • Intelligent • Browser-Based Text-to-Speech Experience
+### Modern • Intelligent • Browser-Native Text-to-Speech Experience

-VoiceForge AI is a modern **Text-to-Speech (TTS)** web application built entirely with **Vanilla JavaScript** and the **Web Speech API**.
-It provides a clean, responsive interface with intelligent voice management, offline text summarization, real-time speech visualization, theme customization, persistent storage, and productivity-focused features—all without requiring external frameworks.
+VoiceForge AI is a browser-native Text-to-Speech (TTS) application built with Vanilla JavaScript and the Web Speech API.
+It delivers natural speech synthesis through a modern interface with customizable voices, intelligent text processing, real-time visualization, persistent storage, and a responsive user experience—without relying on external frameworks.

 ---